Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

-- Polanco has had at least one RBI in 33.9% of his games this season (20 of 59), with two or more RBI 10 times (16.9%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 34.9% of his games this year, Polanco has had at least one RBI.
+He's picked up more than one in 19.0% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.